In 1932, at age 60, my exact age as I write this post, Bertrand Russell penned a provocative essay, “In Praise of Idleness.” Russell begins,

 … I was brought up on the saying: ‘Satan finds some mischief for idle hands to do.’
 Being a highly virtuous child, I believed all that I was told, and acquired a conscience which has kept me working hard down to the present moment.
 But although my conscience has controlled my actions, my opinions have undergone a revolution.
 I think that there is far too much work done in the world, [and] that immense harm is caused by the belief that work is virtuous …

-Russell divides work into: 1) physical labor; and 2) the work of those who manage laborers, those who work allows them to buy what the laborer’s produce, politicians who try to run society, etc. In addition there are the idle rich who “are able to make others pay for the privilege of being allowed to exist and to work.”
+Russell divides work into: 1) physical labor; and 2) the work of those who manage laborers (those whose work allows them to buy what the laborer’s produce, essentially almost everyone else.)
+In addition, there are the idle rich, who “are able to make others pay for the privilege of being allowed to exist and to work.”
 Russell despises this type of idleness, dependent as it is on the labor of others.
 But how did this all come to be?

 For all of human history until the Industrial Revolution, an individual could produce little more than was necessary for subsistence.
-Originally any surplus was taken forcefully from the peasants by warriors and priests, but gradually laborers were induced believe that hard work was their duty, even though it supported the idleness of others.
-As a result, the laborers worked for their masters, and the masters in turn convinced themselves that what was good for them was good for all of humanity.
+Originally any surplus was taken forcefully from the peasants by warriors and priests, but gradually laborers were induced to believe that hard work was their duty, even though it supported the idleness of others.
+As a result, laborers worked for their masters, and the masters, in turn, convinced themselves that what was good for them was good for everyone.
 But is this true?

 Sometimes this is true; Athenian slave-owners, for instance, employed part of their leisure in making a permanent contribution to civilization which would have been impossible under a just economic system.
 Leisure is essential to civilization, and in former times leisure for the few was only rendered possible by the labors of the many.
 But their labors were valuable, not because work is good, but because leisure is good.
 And with modern technique it would be possible to distribute leisure justly without injury to civilization.

-Russell saw 1930s technology was already making more leisure time possible.
-(This is even more true with our 21st century technology.)
-Yet society had not changed in the sense that it was still a place where some work long hours while others are unemployed.
+Russell saw that 1930s technology was already making more leisure time possible.
+(This is even more true with 21st-century technology.)
+Yet society had not changed in the sense that it was still a place where some work long hours, while others are unemployed.
 This is what he called “the morality of the Slave State …” He illustrates with a thought experiment.
-Suppose he says that a plant manufactures employs a certain number of people who work 8 hours a day and produce all the pins the world needs.
+Suppose that a plant manufactures employs a certain number of people who work 8 hours a day and produce all the pins the world needs.
 Now suppose that an invention allows the same number of people to make twice as many pins.

 In a sensible world, everybody concerned in the manufacturing of pins would take to working four hours instead of eight, and everything else would go on as before.
 But in the actual world this would be thought demoralizing.
 The men still work eight hours, there are too many pins, some employers go bankrupt, and half the men previously concerned in making pins are thrown out of work.
 There is, in the end, just as much leisure as on the other plan, but half the men are totally idle while half are still overworked.
 In this way, it is insured that the unavoidable leisure shall cause misery all round instead of being a universal source of happiness.
 Can anything more insane be imagined?